-13. Children Missing Education
+13. Children Absent from Education

 Knowing where children are during school hours is an extremely important aspect of safeguarding.
-Missing school can be an indicator of abuse, neglect and radicalisation, and in children may raise concerns around child sexual exploitation.
-As detailed in KCSiE Annex B, all staff need to be awareof the signs to look out for and potential safeguarding concerns 'such as travelling to conflict zones, female genital mutilation and forced marriage'.
+Being absent from school can be an indicator of abuse, neglect, and radicalisation, and in children may raise concerns around child sexual exploitation.
+All staff need to be awareof the signs to look out for and potential safeguarding concerns 'such as travelling to conflict zones, female genital mutilation and forced marriage'.

-Attendance is monitored daily and pupils who are missing from school without permission for 10 days are reported to the Local Authority.
+Attendance is monitored daily and pupils who are absent from school without permission for 10 days are reported to the Local Authority.
 In addition, pupils who have irregular attendance at school are also reported to the Local Authority and their attendance is closely monitored.